Bhawna5/Predict-useful-life-of-machine-using-ANN/README.md

 In this project we tried to implement results of above paper named "ANN pump life prediction.pdf"

 FFNN is used as ANN and LM algorithm is used to train neural network.
+To use LM algorithm pyrenn library is imported using pyrenn.py in repository.
 # Dataset
 Dataset consists of recordings of 4 bearings.